 Pick a Niche

-In order to be successful, you’ll need to determine what you’re good at.
+In order to be successful, you’ll need to determine what niche you’re good at writing in.

 Create a Portfolio With Writing Samples

 One of the most important things you can do as a beginning freelance writer is creating a portfolio for your work.
 This demonstrates your skills as well as shows clients you’re able to do blogging jobs.

 Try out a portfolio like Contently to showcase your work.
 You’ll want to provide samples that closely align with what your potential clients are looking for.